akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The queen grew pale.

-“My lord, consider what sorrow of reputation a peasant will bring your son.”
+“My lord, consider what sorrow of reputation a low-born woman will bring your son.”

 The king shrugged.